dipendrajoshi24/website-project-/README.md

 ## 📜 How to Use
 1. Clone the repository or download the files.
 2. Open index.html in any web browser.
 3. Explore the portfolio and the gallery section.

-📧 Contact
-If you have any questions or suggestions, feel free to reach out! dipendrajoshi062@gmail.com